tguptacs/Problems/SDEChallenge/README.md

 	Gets the number of elements

 	#### virtual double movingAverage(int n)=0;
-	Returns the moving average of last N elements
+	Returns the moving average of last N elements.
+Time complexity is O(1).

 	#### virtual T getElement(int index)=0;
-	Returns the element at index
+	Returns the element at index.
+Time complexity is O(1).

 	#### virtual Iterator begin()=0;
 	Returns the iterator to first element